 Marble is one of the most elegant natural stones in the world.
 For centuries, it has been used to construct palaces fit for kings and statues dedicated to gods.
 If marble stone is free from all impurities, it will be solid white.
-Most marble, however, contains other minerals and can be bluish, gray, pink, yellow, or black.
-The colors won’t be stark, though.
-Any other bright and vibrant colors likely indicate that it's human-made or that it is a natural stone mixed with other materials.
+Most marble, however, contains other minerals that can make it bluish, gray, pink, yellow, or black.
+However, these colors won’t be stark.
+Any other bright and vibrant colors likely indicate that the marble is human-made or that it’s a natural stone mixed with other materials.

 Marble is made naturally through thousands of years of heat and pressure.
 The colors of other minerals will appear as veins or swirls throughout the stone, with no repeating or symmetrical patterns and at varying depths and dimensions.
 Marble is also somewhat translucent, often allowing you to see a few millimeters past the surface, which gives the material more depth.

-Again, testing it's hardness by cutting it with a knife is another way to determine whether you are looking at granite or marble.
+Again, testing granite’s hardness by cutting it with a knife is another way to determine whether you are looking at granite or marble.
 However, telling the difference between granite and quartz takes a bit more of a keen eye since neither will scratch.

 While quartz occurs naturally, a quartz countertop is human-made.
 To make a quartz countertop, manufacturers must use a mix of ground quartz stone (about 90 percent) and resins and polymers (about 10 percent).
 Many “quartz countertops” can be a mix of ground granite, marble, other natural stones.
 These are more accurately called engineered stone.

-Every slab of granite or marble is unique; if it is natural stone, no two areas of the stone will look exactly alike.
-Because quartz slabs are manufactured, they tend to have a fairly uniform color and consistency throughout with little variation in the patterns and textures.
-However, as new methods of engineering quartz slabs emerge, the possibilities of what can be done with the material are expanding all the time, making it difficult to pin down.
+Every slab of granite or marble is unique.
+If it is natural stone, no two areas of the stone will look exactly alike.
+Because quartz slabs are manufactured, they tend to have a fairly uniform color and consistency throughout, with little variation in the patterns and textures.
+However, as new methods of engineering quartz slabs emerge, the possibilities of what can be done with the material are growing all the time, making it difficult to pin down.

 The Best Option for Your Home